kohler/hotcrp/devel/apidoc/documents.md

 # get /document

-> Fetch document
+> Retrieve document

-Fetch a document and return it in the response body.
+Retrieve a document and return it in the response body.
 Specify the document to return either with the `doc` parameter, which names the document using a pattern like `testconf-paper1.pdf`, or the `p`, `dt`, and optional `file` parameters, which define the submission ID and submission field and, in the case of fields